weavejester/ring-webjars/README.md

 ## Installation

-Include the following dependency in your `project.clj` file:
+Add the following dependency to your deps.edn file:

+    ring-webjars/ring-webjars {:mvn/version "0.2.0"}

+Or to your Leiningen project file:

     [ring-webjars "0.2.0"]